cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 ### Step 5: Move, resize, and rotate shapes

-MOVE: Click on the shape in your workplane to select it.
-When selected, you can use the arrow keys to move it around on the workplane.
-You can also click and drag the shape to quickly move it.
+* **MOVE:** Click on the shape in your workplane to select it.
+When selected, use the arrow keys on your keyboard to move it around on the workplane.
+You can also simply click + drag a shape on your workplane.

-&nbsp;
+* **RESIZE:** With a shape selected, look for four tiny squares near each corner of the shape.
+You can click and drag these squares to adjust the length and width of your shape.
+There is an additional fifth square located towards the middle-top of your shape which will adjust the height.

-To move a shape that you have added, simply hold down the left mouse button to drag it to a different area of the workplane.
+* **ROTATE:** When a shape is selected, you'll see three curved arrow icons around your shape.
+Click and drag on a curved arrow to rotate your shape in that direction.
+There are three directions you can rotate your shape, one for each axis of rotation (x, y, and z).

-To resize a shape, click on it and
+* **LIFT:** In addition to moving your shape around on the workplane, you can also lift the shape up so that it floats above the workplane.
+With the shape selected, look for a black cone near the top of your shape.
+Click and drag this black cone to raise or lower the shape.

 &nbsp;